 The study of evolutionary biology is essential for anyone who seeks to obtain an understanding of life and natural world.
 It is a unifying thread which joins all organisms from prokaryotes to highest of eukaryotes.
 This course emphasizes on the development of evolutionary thought by dealing in general with the process and pattern of biological evolution.
-On one hand, it offers a chance to students to learn about deciphering evidences ranging from fossil records to molecular data and arranges them to establish phylogenetic relationships of species, while, on the other, it provides a platform to understand various forces which bring about variations among populations of a species and cause them to diversify into new species.
+On one hand it offers a chance to students to learn about deciphering evidences ranging from fossil records to molecular data and arrange them to establish phylogenetic relationships of species, while on the other it provides a platform to understand various forces which bring about variations between populations of a species and cause them to diversify into new species.

-- Acquire problem solving and high order analytical skills by attempting numerical problems as well as performing simulation studies of various evolutionary forces in action. - Apply knowledge gained, on populations in real time, while studying speciation, behaviour and susceptibility to diseases. - Gain knowledge about the relationship of the evolution of various species and the • environment they live in. - Get motivated to work towards mitigating climate change so that well adapted species do not face extinction as a result of sudden drastic changes in environment. - Use knowledge gained from study of variations, genetic drift to ensure that conservation efforts for small threatened populations are focused in right direction. - Predict the practical implication of various evolutionary forces acting on the human population in the field of human health, agriculture and wildlife conservation. - Use various software to generate interest towards the field of bioinformatics and coding used in programming language
+- Upon completion of the course, students should be able to:Acquire problem solving and high order analytical skills by attempting numerical problems as well as performing simulation studies of various evolutionary forces in action. - Apply knowledge gained, on populations in real time, while studying speciation, behaviour and susceptibility to diseases. - Gain knowledge about the relationship of the evolution of various species and the environment they live in. - Get motivated to work towards mitigating climate change so that well adapted species do not face extinction as a result of sudden drastic changes in environment. - Use knowledge gained from study of variations, genetic drift to ensure that conservation efforts for small threatened populations are focused in right direction. - Predict the practical implication of various evolutionary forces acting on the human population in the field of human health, agriculture and wildlife conservation. - Use various software to generate interest towards the field of bioinformatics and coding used in programming language.

-Unit 1: Life's Beginning

-Chemogeny, RNA World, Biogeny, Origin of photosynthesis, Endo-symbiotic theory (Chapter 6-9: Hall and Hallgrimson)
+Unit 1: Life's Beginning 7 hrs Chemogeny, RNA World, Biogeny, Origin of photosynthesis, Endosymbiotic theory

-Unit 2: Historical Review of Evolutionary Concepts
+Unit 2: Historical Review of Evolutionary Concepts Lamarckism, Darwinism, Neo-Darwinism